kmprioliPROF/MAT_8444_Final_Project/README.md

 ## **Purpose**

 This repo contains the data, full source code, final report, and slides for my MAT 8444 final project.
-The objective of this project was to **COMPLETE THIS**.
+The objective of this project was to analyze US household debt service payments and personal savings as they relate to real per-capita disposable income over time.

 ## **Contents**